kakyoism/karagen/README.md

 - Open `Finder` and navigate to your target song file.
 - Right-click the song file and select `Quick Actions > karagen` or `Services > karagen`.
 - The first run will likely fail upfront, and you'll be prompted that `libsndfile.dylib` is  not trusted.
 Don't worry.
 Simply head for `System Preferences > Security & Privacy > General` to enable it.
-- Repeat the first two steps and the progress cogwheel will start spinning, showing `karagen` is at work.
+- Repeat the first two steps, during which you might be prompted a few times for security again; simply confirm all the prompts, and the progress cogwheel will start spinning, showing `karagen` is at work.
 - Wait till the background worker finishes its job.
 - Note that the output folder is always `~/Desktop/karagen`.